I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed-pi-finalize-error-record.md

 <p> </p>

 ## -remarks
-<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <a href="..\ntddk\nc-ntddk-pshed-pi-retrieve-error-info.md">RetrieveErrorInfo</a>, <i>FinalizeErrorRecord</i>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.
+<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="..\ntddk\ns-ntddk--whea-pshed-plugin-registration-packet.md">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <a href="..\ntddk\nc-ntddk-pshed-pi-retrieve-error-info.md">RetrieveErrorInfo</a>, <i>FinalizeErrorRecord</i>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="..\ntddk\nf-ntddk-pshedregisterplugin.md">PshedRegisterPlugin</a> function to register itself with the PSHED.
 The PSHED plug-in must also set the <b>PshedFAErrorInfoRetrieval</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.</p>

 <p>The Windows kernel calls into the PSHED so that it can add supplementary error record sections to an error record.
 If a PSHED plug-in is registered to participate in error information retrieval, the PSHED calls the PSHED plug-in's <i>FinalizeErrorRecord</i> callback function so that the PSHED plug-in can add any additional error record sections to the error record that more fully describe the error condition.</p>

 <p>A PSHED plug-in must ensure that it does not add supplementary error record sections beyond the end of the error record.
-The amount of memory that the Windows kernel allocates for a buffer to contain a particular error record is calculated from the <b>MaxRawDataLength</b> and <b>MaxSectionsPerRecord</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560505">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source that reported the hardware error.
-If a PSHED plug-in requires additional buffer space to contain the supplementary error record sections that it adds to the error record, it must participate in error source discovery and increase the value in the <b>MaxSectionsPerRecord</b> member of the <b>WHEA_ERROR_SOURCE_DESCRIPTOR</b> structure for each error source as appropriate to account for any supplementary error record sections.</p>

-<p>The PSHED calls a PSHED plug-in's <i>FinalizeErrorRecord</i> callback function at IRQL &lt;= HIGH_LEVEL.
-The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.</p>

-<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <a href="..\ntddk\nc-ntddk-pshed-pi-retrieve-error-info.md">RetrieveErrorInfo</a>, <i>FinalizeErrorRecord</i>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.
-The PSHED plug-in must also set the <b>PshedFAErrorInfoRetrieval</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.</p>

-<p>The Windows kernel calls into the PSHED so that it can add supplementary error record sections to an error record.
-If a PSHED plug-in is registered to participate in error information retrieval, the PSHED calls the PSHED plug-in's <i>FinalizeErrorRecord</i> callback function so that the PSHED plug-in can add any additional error record sections to the error record that more fully describe the error condition.</p>

-<p>A PSHED plug-in must ensure that it does not add supplementary error record sections beyond the end of the error record.
-The amount of memory that the Windows kernel allocates for a buffer to contain a particular error record is calculated from the <b>MaxRawDataLength</b> and <b>MaxSectionsPerRecord</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560505">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source that reported the hardware error.
+The amount of memory that the Windows kernel allocates for a buffer to contain a particular error record is calculated from the <b>MaxRawDataLength</b> and <b>MaxSectionsPerRecord</b> members of the <a href="..\ntddk\ns-ntddk--whea-error-source-descriptor.md">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source that reported the hardware error.
 If a PSHED plug-in requires additional buffer space to contain the supplementary error record sections that it adds to the error record, it must participate in error source discovery and increase the value in the <b>MaxSectionsPerRecord</b> member of the <b>WHEA_ERROR_SOURCE_DESCRIPTOR</b> structure for each error source as appropriate to account for any supplementary error record sections.</p>

 <p>The PSHED calls a PSHED plug-in's <i>FinalizeErrorRecord</i> callback function at IRQL &lt;= HIGH_LEVEL.
 The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.</p>